 Gonadotropin-releasing hormone (GnRH) agonists (analogs) are most commonly used.
 These drugs are synthetic forms of a hormone produced by the body (GnRH).
 Leuprolide and goserelin are most commonly used.
 They can shrink fibroids and reduce bleeding by causing the body to produce less estrogen (and progesterone).
 Because they shrink the fibroids and reduce bleeding, doctors may give GnRH agonists before surgery to make removal of fibroids easier, reduce blood loss, and thus reduce the risks of surgery.
 The drugs may be injected once a month or implanted as a pellet under the skin.
 Nafarelin, another GnRH agonist, can be used as a nasal spray.

 Progestins are taken by mouth.
 They may be taken every day or only for 10 to 14 consecutive days each menstrual cycle.
 Or doctors may give women injections of medroxyprogesterone acetate every 3 months or insert an intrauterine device (IUD) that releases this drug.
 If taken by mouth every day, injected, or released by an IUD, progestins also provide contraception.
 However, these drugs may have bothersome side effects, such as weight gain, depression, and irregular bleeding.

 Rarely, other drugs can be prescribed.
-They can be used if a GnRH analog or progestin has been ineffective or has bothersome side effects.
+They can be used if a GnRH agonist or progestin has been ineffective or has bothersome side effects.
 These drugs include

 Mifepristone and related drugs (called antiprogestins): These drugs inhibit the activity of the hormone progesterone.
 As a result, the uterus and fibroids shrink.

 Raloxifene and related drugs (called selective estrogen receptor modulators, or SERMs): These drugs reverse some of estrogen’s effects.
 They may not be as effective as other drugs.

 Danazol (a synthetic hormone related to testosterone): Danazol inhibits the activity of estrogen and progesterone.
 It has many side effects, such as weight gain, acne, increased body hair (hirsutism), swollen ankles, loss of scalp hair, vaginal dryness, and lowering of the voice.

 Tranexamic acid: This drug works by preventing blood clots (which are made by the body to help stop bleeding) from breaking down as quickly.
 As a result, bleeding decreases.